πŸ“š 2024 Sem 5 | Lecture 1 | Economic Growth & Business Cycles | Facts of Economic Growth #baeconomics

 • The course syllabus includes studying stylized facts about economic growth, development, and income differences between countries.

-• Two reference books, "Introduction to Economic Growth" by Charles Jones and "Macroeconomics: Institutions, Instability, and Financial Systems" by a 2015 edition, are recommended for different units.
+• Two reference books, "Introduction to Economic Growth" by Charles Jones and "Macroeconomics: Institutions, Instability, and Financial Systems" (2015 edition), are recommended for different units.

 • Unit one covers economic growth, development, income differences, and convergence theories, referencing specific chapters from the book by Charles Jones.